WolBanking77: Wolof Banking Speech Intent Classification Dataset: Data collection

 \subsection{Textual data}

 The text dataset contains a total of 9,791 sentences and 77 intents from the English train set of Banking77 \citet{casanuevaEfficientIntentDetection2020a}, manually translated to French and Wolof thanks to a team of linguistic experts from the Centre de Linguistique Appliquée de Dakar (CLAD).
-The Wolof version has been translated and localized according to the local context, for instance, "\textit{ATM}" and "\textit{app}" translated as "\textit{GAB}" and "\textit{aplikaasiyo\textipa{N}}", see the example in figure \ref{fig:query_example}.
+The Wolof version was translated and localized according to the local context, for instance, "\textit{ATM}" and "\textit{app}" translated as "\textit{GAB}" and "\textit{aplikaasiyo\textipa{N}}", see the example in figure \ref{fig:query_example}.

-Duplicated sentences translated in Wolof has been removed for the Intent Detection task to avoid many-to-one translations from English to Wolof.
+Duplicated sentences translated in Wolof was removed for the ID task to avoid many-to-one translations from English to Wolof.
 Two versions of the dataset are reported on table \ref{table-splits}.
 The first version is comprised of 5k samples which is a sub-sample of the second version of 9,791 samples.
 Train set is 80\% of both versions and test set represents 20\%.
 Note that intents are unbalanced, the most represented intent has a frequency of 200 while the least represented one has a frequency of 24.

 Some statistics were collected on the data translated into French and Wolof.
 Statistics on table \ref{table-stats} show a slightly higher number of words per query for French (83) compared to Wolof (81).